EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 {:/comment}

 Normally **lmfa**{: style="color: blue"} determines the core levels and core density from the scalar Dirac equation.
-However there is an option to use the full Dirac equation for the core levels.
+However there is an option to compute the core levels from the full Dirac equation.

 {::comment}
 <div onclick="elm = document.getElementById('diraccore'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">